Tigas05/hello-world/README.md

 Hi World!!

-No have nothing here but you keep  learning becouse you belive have some.
+No have nothing here but you keep reading becouse you belive have some.